 Plus, the best document cameras aren't just useful when you're in the classroom, meeting room or conference space.
 Typically, you can also connect them to conferencing tools like Zoom and Google Meet.
 And they're also used by live streamers using tools like OBS (Open Broadcaster Software).

-If they are high enough resolution, they can also be used as a convenient document scanner potentially a lot more portable than a flatbed scanner.
+They can be used as a convenient document scanner, too, and they're obviously a lot more portable than a traditional flatbed scanner.
 Some come with software that can sequence pages automatically, and the resolution is often good enough for emailing contracts.
 Archivists, especially, will appreciate the ability to capture uneven documents; this is very handy for running OCR (Optical Character Recognition) on bound books.

 Best document camera in 2022(opens in new tab)

 With an 8MP CMOS camera, the M5 offers plenty of resolution for the HD video this device provides, at a slick 60fps.
 But its real power comes in AVerVision’s software, which makes it comfortably able to take on an area larger than A3 (tabloid) or address rotation (not just 90˚ by ‘Curve Flattening’) and sharpening on the fly.
 The app, AVerTouch, also offers cloud storage.

 It is straightforward enough to connect via USB.
 That’s the only option available, mind, but given that the camera and 10-LED lamp array can draw their power via the USB lead, you really are looking at a very convenient device.
 Also note that this lacks the HDMI option that the pricier AVer M11 (number 7 on our list) offers.
 But if you can use your computer to route your display instead, this does represent excellent overall value, making it our pick as the best document camera for most people.(opens in new tab)

 Need a document camera you can easily carry from place to place?
 This 2020 model from Ipevo is designed for simplicity and portability.